cogu/autosar/doc/autosar4_api/package.rst

 ..  py:method:: Package.createSwBaseType(name , [size=None], [encoding=None], [nativeDeclaration=None], [category='FIXED_LENGTH'], [adminData=None])

-    Creates a new SwBaseType object add appends it to this package.
+    :param str name: ShortName of the new datatype
     :param int size: Size of type in bits
     :param str encoding: Encoding string
     :param str nativeDeclaration: Used to map this base type to one of the native types known to the RTE
     :param str category: Category string
     :param adminData: Optional AdminData

+    Creates a new SwBaseType object add appends it to this package.

 Example
 ^^^^^^^